RoseCityRobotics/common_platform/docs/source/operations/daily_operations/KeyboardTeleop.md

 The ROS discovery server facilitates communication between different ROS2 nodes.
 It acts as a central point for nodes to discover each other on the network.

+> **Important**
-**If you are using your robot at our Rose City Robotics Lab you will not need to do this step as we are already running a discovery server here on the network.**
+> If you are using your robot at our Rose City Robotics Lab, you do **not** need to do this step — a discovery server is already running on the lab network!

 a.  **Note the IP address of the server**:
   * `192.168.1.125` for Joe’s laptop on RoseCityRobotics WiFi